Skip to main content

 Now you have validated the build, you are ready to flash your own model and custom applications to the Uno Q.

-Step 7: Flash the UNO Q
+Step 7: Flash and Debug the UNO Q

-west flash —runner openocd If you see:
+west flash -r openocd

 -- runners.openocd: Flashing file: build/zephyr/zephyr.hex